 At this stage, your product team will come up with multiple ideas and sound them off each other.
 Both the product team and employees in the management roles will work together to screen through these ideas based on cost, time to market, expected profits, competition, etc., to select a single feasible idea.
-Tools like SWOT analysis and PESTEL analysis may be used here.
+Tools like SWOT analysis and PESTLE analysis may be used here.

 Next, your team will conduct comprehensive research to identify –

 - A number of similar products are present in the market.